 Before awarding federal student loans, eligible students are awarded scholarships and grants.
 If a student rejects or reduces a loan, we cannot increase grants to make up the difference.

-Additional Options – Federal PLUS Loans and Private/Alternative Loans
+Additional Options – Federal Direct PLUS Loans and Private/Alternative Loans

-Federal PLUS Loans (parent Federal PLUS loan for undergraduates) and Private/Alternative Loans are not initially awarded to students.
+Federal PLUS Loans (Federal Direct Parent PLUS Loan for undergraduates) and Private/Alternative Loans are not initially awarded to students.

 A Student's Financial Aid Awards Might Change